jillianatelsek/data-journalism/README.md

 # data-journalism
 Coursework for fall 2019 data journalism.
+Classwork, labs and homework.